wpilibsuite/frc-docs/source/docs/software/advanced-controls/state-space/state-space-observers.rst

 Gaussian Functions
 ------------------

-Kalman filters utilize a :term:`Gaussian distribution` to model the noise in a process.
-In the case of a Kalman filter, the estimated :term:`state` of the system is the mean, while the variance is a measure of how certain (or uncertain) the filter is about the true :term:`state`.[1]_
+Kalman filters utilize a :term:`Gaussian distribution` to model the noise in a process [1]_.
+In the case of a Kalman filter, the estimated :term:`state` of the system is the mean, while the variance is a measure of how certain (or uncertain) the filter is about the true :term:`state`.

 .. figure:: images/normal-distribution.png
   :width: 600